yakneens/flickr_to_google_photos_migration/README.md

 catch is that you can only trigger this process once per day.
 So if you are hurting for space (or don't want to spend any money on a bigger storage allocation for a month) you can run migration for a while, until you start running out of space, stop celery, reclaim the space, then resume the migration on the next day, and so on...

+N.B. #2 It looks like the Google Photos API currently has a 10000 request [daily limit](https://developers.google.com/photos/library/guides/api-limits-quotas).
+You should keep an eye on this and stop the migration before you hit the quota as you will otherwise get task failures.

 Enjoy!